google/go-cloud/internal/docs/pubsub/design.md

 	// AckBatchSize is the maximum number of acks that should be sent to
 	// the server in a batch.
 	AckBatchSize int

-	// AckDeadline tells how long the server should wait before assuming a
-	// received message has failed to be processed.
-	AckDeadline time.Duration
 }

 // Receive receives and returns the next message from the Subscription's queue,